davenquinn/Curiosity-Layer-Dips/README.md

 This repository contains codes to analyze layer dips extracted from Curiosity rover Mastcam images.

+These scripts ultimately produced plots for the paper [Stein et al., Regional Structural Orientation of the Mount Sharp Group Revealed by In Situ Dip Measurements and Stratigraphic Correlations on the Vera Rubin Ridge, JGR-Planets 2020](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2019JE006298).

 ## Running the code

 The code in this repository is split into several parts, each in a